DisheveledHeap/nearest_port_compass/README.md

 # nearest_port_compass
-arduino code for a compass that uses a stepper motor, glossnass atenna module, and magnetometer to point user to nearest port
+Arduino code for a compass that uses a stepper motor, GPS/Glonass antenna module, and a Magnetometer to point user to nearest port

 ### Description of Functionality
 check user position